TylerSedacca/OdooAllTasksCustomizer/README.md

-Is there any way to have the link first prompt the user to install tapermonkey, allow userappscripts, then install the script?Thought processThought processUnfortunately no. Here's the limitation:

 Tampermonkey installation — Users must manually install the extension from their browser's store (Chrome Web Store, Firefox Add-ons, etc.).
 You can't trigger that from a link.
 Permissions — Browser handles those automatically once the extension is installed.
 Script installation — Only after Tampermonkey exists can the .user.js link trigger the install prompt.